 Market Softness Yes, But No Falling Sky

-While hundreds of millions of dollars’ worth of collector cars once again changed hands at the world-renowned 2019 Monterey Car Week auctions, preliminary sale totals were reported by Hagerty Insurance and Larry Edsall of ClassicCars.com on Saturday, August 18th at $245.5 million – down 34 percent from the $370 million reported for 2018.
-This year’s sale totals rank as the lowest since those for 2011, which came in at $125.4 million – a far cry from this year’s total sales and a most useful yardstick to compare with the 2019 results announced to date.
+Hundreds of millions of dollars’ worth of collector cars once again changed hands at the 2019 Monterey Car Week auctions.
+Preliminary sale totals were reported by Hagerty Insurance and Larry Edsall of ClassicCars.com on Saturday, August 18th.
+Sales were at $245.5 million – down 34 percent from the $370 million reported for 2018.
+This year’s sale totals rank as the lowest since those for 2011, which came in at $125.4 million.
+This is a far cry from this year’s total sales and a most useful yardstick to compare with the 2019 results announced to date.

 Additionally, the lower sale results for 2019 stand in in stark contrast to the amazing lineups of collector cars offered by all auction companies present at Monterey this year.
 As one who was on the ground for much of the frenzied action at Monterey, the consensus was that in general terms, the quality of vehicles offered was high and worthy of their respective Monterey auction venues.
 “Best-of-the-best” and just plain interesting vehicles abounded.
 Perhaps with so many auctions, shows and events taking place, buyers were unable to attend them all or make their presence fully felt.

-It is also no secret that global economic instability may have played a hand in the totals recorded at the various Monterey auctions.
+Global economic instability may have also played a hand in the totals recorded at Monterey auctions.
 With the 10-year Treasury Bond yield currently below 2 percent and both trade disputes and geopolitics on virtually everyone’s mind or at least the 24-hour news cycle, buyers and sellers are clearly weighing their decisions and actions with extreme caution.
-However, 2019 sales at Monterey still remain nearly 100 percent higher than those recorded for 2011, when the housing crisis-fueled Great Recession of 2008-09 was still a fresh and all-too painful memory for millions of people around the world.
+However, 2019 sales at Monterey still remain nearly 100 percent higher than those recorded for 2011.
+This was when the housing crisis-fueled Great Recession of 2008-09 was still a fresh and all-too painful memory for millions of people around the world.

 Reading Between the Lines

 Sale totals aside, closer examination of the performance of the various companies hosting Monterey auctions reveals some very interesting market dynamics.
 Despite the lower overall totals, numerous auction records were shattered once again at Monterey.
 A new development was RM Sotheby’s hosting of a three-day auction this year.
 On the first all-Aston Martin evening, the auction house sold the 1965 “James Bond” Aston Martin DB5 saloon for $6.3 million.
-Among the other record-setting sales for RM Sotheby’s, a 1994 McLaren F1 “LM-Specification” supercar sold for $19.8 million – a new record mark for a McLaren at auction and the top sale for the week.
+Among the other record-setting sales for RM Sotheby’s comprises a 1994 McLaren F1 “LM-Specification”.
+This supercar sold for $19.8 million.
+It is a new record mark for a McLaren at auction and the top sale for the week.

-Predictably, the storied Ferrari marque provided strong sale results for RM Sotheby’s, including a 1962 250 SWB Berlinetta, which garnered $8.1 million.
+Predictably, the storied Ferrari marque provided strong sale results for RM Sotheby’s.
+This including a 1962 250 SWB Berlinetta, which garnered $8.1 million.
 In contrast, several “Enzo-era” V-12 models, staples of Monterey and top international auctions, passed unsold at robust final bids.
-Modern Ferrari supercars did perform very well, including a 2014 LaFerrari at $2.9 million and the record-setting sale of a 2006 FXX at $3.5 million.
+Modern Ferrari supercars did perform very well.
+For example a 2014 LaFerrari sold for $2.9 million, and a record-setting sale of a 2006 FXX at $3.5 million.
 Representing iconic American competition cars, the 1964 Ford GT40 Prototype Roadster was hammered sold at $7.7 million.
 Unfortunately, the offering of the 1939 Porsche Type 64 – the first Porsche-branded car – was frustrated with confusion and miscommunicated bid amounts, passing unsold at $17 million.